 Bevy Plugins

-At its most fundamental level, the Foresight Development Kit uses the Bevy Engine as its underlying engine.
-Instead of papering over Bevy, we lean into its modularity, meaning that every plugin you build is, at its heart, a Bevy Plugin.
-This architectural decision gives you unrestricted access to the engine’s internals, allowing you to build everything from simple UI tweaks to entirely new rendering pipelines.
+The Foresight Development Kit is built on the Bevy Engine.
+Instead of papering over its internals, we lean into Bevy’s modularity, meaning that every plugin you build is, at its heart, a Bevy Plugin.
+This architectural decision gives you unrestricted access to underlying engine features, allowing you to build everything from simple UI tweaks to entirely new rendering pipelines.

 Extending the Engine

 This level of access is what allows the Foresight Development Kit to be so extensible.
-If the high-level SDK primitives don’t quite fit your needs, you can always drop down to Bevy engine code, because application code and engine code are one and the same.
+If the high-level SDK primitives don’t quite fit your needs, you can always drop down to Bevy code, because application logic and the underlying runtime are one and the same.

 use fdk::libs::prelude::*;